prithvirajyadav/MUSIC_WEB_APP/README.md

 # MUSIC_WEB_APP
-This is an web app that allows you to upload and store all of your music on the cloud.
+This is an web app that allows you to upload music on website.